 4. Helps you sleep better

 There are many benefits of yoga.
 It can help you get a better night's sleep, reduce anxiety and stress, relieve headaches and migraines, as well as strengthen your core muscles and improve memory.
-Yoga is physically demanding and requires the focus of mind as well as physical strength and stamina.
+It is physically demanding and requires the focus of mind as well as physical strength and stamina.
 However, it also comes with many incentives: you'll sleep better, feel more contentment on the inside, and have less stress in your life.5.

 5. Reduce injuries

-Yoga is a way to exercise, but it's also been shown to reduce injuries from poor posture and lifestyle choices such as inactivity.
-Yoga is a great way to reduce injuries.
+It is a way to exercise, but it's also been shown to reduce injuries from poor posture and lifestyle choices such as inactivity.
+Yoga practice is a great way to reduce injuries.
 Some of the many benefits of practicing yoga are increased flexibility, strength, and balance.
 It can also help you relieve stress and anxiety from chronic pain by improving your range of motion and mobility.

 Branches of Yoga